-Where we Are Playing Daily Fantasy College Football for the 2017 Season
+Daily Fantasy College Football Options for the 2018 Season

 As of September 9, the only place to play daily fantasy CFB is FanPicks.
-We played on FanPicks throughout the 2016 season, and were happy with their website, user experience, variety contests, and deposit/payout process.
-They are back for the 2017 CFB season with a redesigned and much improved product.
+We played on FanPicks throughout the 2016 and 2017 seasons, and were happy with their website, user experience, variety contests, and deposit/payout process.
+They are back for the 2018 CFB season with a redesigned and much improved product.

 New users only: Register at Fan Picks today, using our exclusive promo code below and receive an industry leading 110% bonus on your initial deposit.